Yelp/threat_intel/README.md

     "rip_score": 0,

     ..
   }
 }
 ```

-#### Related domains (cooccurrences)
+#### Co-occurrences for a domain

 Calls `recommendations/name/` Investigate API endpoint.
-Use this method to find out related domains to the one given in a list, or any other Python enumerable.
+Use this method to find out a list of co-occurence domains (domains that are being accessed by the same users within a small window of time) to the one given in a list, or any other Python enumerable.

 ```python
 domains = ["google.com", "baidu.com", "bibikun.ru"]